HicaroD/QuickEmail/README.md

 1. **Send a simple e-mail**

     ```
-    QuickEmail from "Hicaro" -topic "The topic of your e-mail" -send "Your message" -to "Recipient's email"
+    QuickEmail -from "Hicaro" -topic "The topic of your e-mail" -send "Your message" -to "Recipient's email"
     ```

 ## Help